Experience the pioneer days at the American West Heritage Center.

-This 160-acre center at the foot of the Wellsville Mountains will send you back in time better than most and give you a better sense of the valley’s culture than anywhere.
+This 160-acre center at the foot of the Wellsville Mountains will send you back in time better than most and give you a sense of the valley’s culture.
 The center’s Mountain Man Camp, mock-pioneer settlements and a working farm straight from 1917, all come complete with interpreters in period clothing, offering the real American West experience.

-Visitors can throw tomahawks or learn to set traps and identify furs with the mountain men; make rag dolls or compete in a two-man log-sawing contest on the pioneer site; learn to spin wool, weave rugs, milk a cow or just enjoy the mountain air on a wagon ride.
+Throw tomahawks or learn to set traps and identify furs with the mountain men; make rag dolls or compete in a two-man log-sawing contest; learn to spin wool, weave rugs, milk a cow or just enjoy a wagon ride.

 Every summer, Cache Valley becomes Utah’s “Heart of the Arts,” featuring two live-performance theaters with great shows.
-In Logan, professionals from the Metropolitan Opera and Broadway perform opera and musicals as part of the Utah Festival Opera and Musical Theatre at the 94-year-old Ellen Eccles Theatre.
-At the Caine Lyric Theatre, performers star in plays from a wide range of genres.
+In Logan, professionals from the Metropolitan Opera and Broadway perform opera and musicals as part of the Utah Festival Opera and Musical Theatre at the Ellen Eccles Theatre.
+At the Caine Lyric Theatre, performers star in plays.

 For more information: